-- It is assumed that households have Stone-Geary utility functions (from which derives the Linear Expenditure System). - Contrary to Cobb-Douglas utility functions, often used in the literature, this specification imposes neither zero cross-price elasticities between all pairs of goods, nor unit income-elasticities for all goods. - Thus, it offers a degree of flexibility with respect to substitution possibilities in response to relative price changes.
+- It is assumed that households have Stone-Geary utility functions (from which derives the Linear Expenditure System). - Contrary to Cobb-Douglas utility functions, often used in the literature, this specification imposes neither zero cross-price elasticities between all pairs of goods, nor unit incomeelasticities for all goods. - Thus, it offers a degree of flexibility with respect to substitution possibilities in response to relative price changes.

-- Type h household demand for each good, $C{i,h}$ , is determined by utility maximization subject to the budget constraint. - A characteristic of these utility functions is that there is a minimum level of consumption of each commodity, $C{i,h}^{MIN}$ , (which may be zero for some commodities).
+- Type h household demand for each good, C{i,h,t}, is determined by utility maximization subject to the budget constraint. - A characteristic of these utility functions is that there is a minimum level of consumption of each commodity, $C^{MIN}{i,h,t}$, (which may be zero for some commodities).

-- Current expenditure budget, is distributed among commodities in fixed shares $y^{GVT}$ . - ullet The quantity demanded of each commodity, $CG_i$ , varies inversely with its price.
+- Current expenditure budget, is distributed among commodities in fixed shares γ^{GVT} . - The quantity demanded of each commodity, $CG{i,t}$, varies inversely with its price.

-- Investment demand includes both gross fixed capital formation (GFCF) and changes in inventories. - Inventory changes are exogenous in PEP-1-1, fixed in volume.
+- Investment demand includes both gross fixed capital formation (GFCF) and changes in inventories. - Inventory changes are exogenous in PEP-1-t, fixed in volume. - GFCF includes both private and public investments.

-- GFCF expenditure, obtained by subtracting the cost of changes in inventories ( $VSTK_i$ ) from total investment expenditure (IT), is distributed among commodities in fixed shares, $y^{INV}$ . - So, for a given amount of investment expenditures, the quantity demanded of each commodity $INV_i$ for investment purposes is inversely related to its purchaser price.
+- GFCF expenditure is obtained by subtracting the cost of changes in inventories ($VSTK{i,t}$) from total investment expenditure (IT_t). - Both private and public investment are distributed among commodities in fixed shares (γ^{INVPRI} and γ^{INVPUB} respectively); implicitly, the production function of new capital is Cobb-Douglas.
+So, for a given amount of investment expenditures, the quantity demanded of each commodity i for investment purposes of either kind is inversely related to its purchaser price. - The quantity demanded of each commodity i for investment purposes is the sum of the quantity demanded for private investment and for public investment.